admb4r/packet-storm/README.md

 The `proto_analysis.txt` file will show all observed transport layer protocols with the number of packets associated with each protocol.
 The protocol identifier can be looked up in `netinet/in.h` under the definitions prefixed `IPPROTO_`.

+Example output files have been included in the repo.

 ### Notes

 - The external library `libpcap` is used for packet analysis.